jergason/blog/posts/categorical-distribution-in-javascript.md

 > How do I pick randomly from many different options when the options have
 > different probabilities for being chosen?

+When would you ever use this?
+A few ideas:

+* Showing a random post based on number of votes, so more popular posts show up more.
+* Simulating random events in a game, where some events are more likely than others.
+* Controlling movement of a robot by randomly picking direction based on probabilities of collision

 It is a valuable tool in your developer toolkit, and is pretty simple to boot.
 With the magic of words and the also magic of JavaScript, I'll walk you through it.
 We will also touch on some basic topics in math and probability theory, but you don't need any background to understand.

 ## Fruitroulette